staadecker/undergrad-assignments-post/src/index.md

 )
 ```

-Aha, over half of my grade was determined from exam and test marks only.
+Aha, over half of my grade was determined by my exam and test marks only.
 All those quizzes and problem sets made up less than 10% of my grade!

 There's often debate about how many assignments should involve group work or how much final exams should count for.
 In my biased opinion, I'd say the current mix is about right, except that I think more than just 9% of one's grade should come from written assignments.
-I don't think Engineers get enough training in how to write well.
+I don't think engineers get enough training in how to write well.

 # How do assignments differ by course type?

-Finally, I wanted to know if certain assignment types (say group projects) were being used overwelmingly in one type of course.
+Finally, I wanted to know if certain assignment types (say group projects) were being used overwhelmingly in one type of course.
 The plot below shows what types of assignments make up the grades in each course type.

 ```js
 Plot.plot({